 Well, this is a misconception that needs to be changed.
 There is more to this career than being a salesperson.

-For example, a marketing content specialist plays an important role in creating marketing content, as well as checking the integrity and originality of marketing copies through the use of tools like free plagiarism checker and grammar checker.
+For example, a marketing content specialist plays an important role in creating marketing content, as well as checking the integrity and originality of marketing copies through the use of tools like the free plagiarism checker and grammar checker.
 Not only that, but also brand development and management, development of strategic plans, and business development all fall under this profession.

 3. Anyone can be a marketing professional